 As for Cape Town, it isn’t a place, it’s a feeling.
 I’d like to see myself living there in the next few years.

 It’s as dangerous as any other place.
-I think we’ve let social media and society create this false pretense around Africa but I also think we think anything outside of our comfort zone is dangerous.
+I think we’ve let social media and society create this false pretense around Africa, but I also think we think anything outside of our comfort zone is dangerous.
+Click To Tweet

-12.)
-What advice would you give to some other 20-something solo woman who wants to backpack through Africa but is afraid of the language barrier, “danger”, lack of infrastructure, media, etc?
+What advice would you give to some other 20-something solo woman who is interested in backpacking Africa, but is afraid of the language barrier, “danger,” and the lack of infrastructure, media, etc?

-As for danger, you do have to take precaution.
-Bring pepper spray, walk with confidence, do you research, don’t wander alone at night, don’t flash expensive items, and don’t get too drunk alone where you don’t know where you are.
+As for danger, you do have to take precautions.
+Bring pepper spray, walk with confidence, do your research, don’t wander alone at night, don’t flash expensive items, and don’t get too drunk alone where you don’t know where you are.

-One time in Tanzania my bus was running late and we were going to reach our destination at 11pm instead of 6pm so I started panicking because I didn’t want to be taking a taxi that late at night where I didn’t even know the city or my way around so I befriended the guy sitting next to me on the bus.
+One time in Tanzania my bus was running late and we were going to reach our destination at 11 pm instead of 6 pm.
+So, I started panicking because I didn’t want to be taking a taxi that late at night where I didn’t even know the city or my way around.
+I befriended the guy sitting next to me on the bus.
 I spent hours talking to him and naturally trusted him.

-Before I could even ask, he said that he would accompany to my hostel.
+Before I could even ask, he said that he would accompany me to my hostel.
 He got in a taxi with me and dropped me off at my place.
 To return the kind gesture, I paid for his fare home.
-Having a local with me in the taxi made me feel more safe.
+Having a local with me in the taxi made me feel safer.
 Honestly, trust your instincts and you’ll be fine!

-13.)
 That is an ingenious thought, but so simple.
-Thank you so much for your interview Nabila, I know it's making me want to plan a trip through Africa right now and I hope it inspires other millennials too!
+Thank you so much for your interview, Nabila.
+I know it's making me want to plan a trip backpacking Africa right now and I hope it inspires other millennials too!

-Any extra advice, words of inspiration you'd like to add?
+Any extra advice or words of inspiration you'd like to add?